Enabling return and stewardship

 Swedish equities – effective corporate governance and good investment opportunities

-Sweden accounts for a substantial part of the Fund’s equity portfolio.
-Swedish companies are highly competitive in the global market place across sectors represented on the Stockholm exchange.
+Swedish equities accounts for a substantial part of the Fund’s equity portfolio.
+Swedish companies are highly competitive in the global market place across sectors.
 AP3 has a home bias in listed equity investments, allocating a larger share of the Fund’s assets to Swedish equities than warranted by its share of global market capitalization.
-This is because AP3’s portfolio managers have good knowledge of the Swedish market and are well placed to exercise effective corporate stewardship in Swedish companies.
+This choice is made because AP3’s portfolio managers have good knowledge of the Swedish market and are well placed to exercise effective corporate stewardship in Swedish companies.
 Moreover, the investment opportunities available in the Swedish market are relatively attractive.

 More about AP3